Where Warriors, Kings' picks landed in 2024 NBA Draft Lottery

 Where Warriors, Kings' picks landed in 2024 NBA Draft Lottery originally appeared on NBC Sports Bay Area

-In one of the least-anticipated NBA draft lottery's in recent memory, the ping pong balls bounced in the Atlanta Hawks' favor.
+In one of the least-anticipated NBA draft lotteries in recent memory, the ping-pong balls bounced in the Atlanta Hawks' favor.

 The Hawks will pick No. 1 overall in the 2024 NBA Draft after winning the lottery on Sunday.

-Atlanta had just a 3% chance of picking first after entering the lottery with the 10th-best odds.
+Atlanta had just a 3 percent chance of picking first after entering the lottery with the 10th-best odds.
 This is the first time in franchise history that the Hawks have won the lottery.
-The Hawks finished 36-46 last season, losing in the play-in game to miss the playoffs for the first time since 2020.
+The Hawks finished 36-46 last season, losing in the play-in game and missing the playoffs for the first time since 2020.

 Behind the Hawks, the Washington Wizards, Houston Rockets and San Antonio Spurs rounded out the top-four picks.
 The Detroit Pistons, who entered the lottery with the best odds, dropped to the No. 5 pick.